Mala Aai Vhhaychy!: Plot

-Mary comes looking to India for a surrogate mother to bear a child.
+Mary comes to India to look for a surrogate mother to bear her child.
 She finds a poor woman Yashoda who accepts the offer.
 Yashoda gets pregnant successfully.
-But during her pregnancy, doctors inform Mary & Yashoda that due to some complications the child would probably be born with disabilities.
-Mary decides to quit through this and leaves India.
-Yashoda begs her to not leave.
-But she is then left alone with a child in her womb.
-Few years later Mary loses her patience and decided to come back and look for her child.
+During her pregnancy, doctors inform Mary and Yashoda that due to some complications, the child would probably be born with disabilities.
+Mary decides to abandon the contract and leaves India though the pregnant Yashoda begs her not to leave.
+A few years later, Mary decides to return and look for her child.

-The film shows the story in legal and emotional perspective of who should the child be with; his surrogate mother who raised him or his mother who has the blood relation with him.
+The film shows the story from a legal and emotional perspective of whom the child should be with; his surrogate mother who gave birth to him and raised him or his biological mother who has a blood relation with him.